Adjoa/teaching-notes-travis/README.md

 Fill in all the form fields.\
 Click 'Create Entry'.\
 This action will take you back to the student's profile page.\
-The created entry will be listed under the 'Entries' tab.\
+The created entry will be listed under the 'Entries' tab.

 ### To create an event
-Select the 'Events' tab.
+Select the 'Events' tab.\
-Click 'Add Event' in the top-right corner of the events table.
+Click 'Add Event' in the top-right corner of the events table.\
-Fill in the form fields.
+Fill in the form fields.\
-Click 'Create Event'.
+Click 'Create Event'.\
 This action will take you to the event page.

 ### To create a rehearsal
-Rehearsals can only be created for existing events.
+Rehearsals can only be created for existing events.\
-Select the 'Rehearsals' tab.
+Select the 'Rehearsals' tab.\
-Click 'Add Rehearsal' in the top-right corner of the rehearsals table.
+Click 'Add Rehearsal' in the top-right corner of the rehearsals table.\
-Select an event from the drop-down menu.
+Select an event from the drop-down menu.\
-Fill in the form fields.
+Fill in the form fields.\
-Click 'Create Rehearsal'.
+Click 'Create Rehearsal'.\
 This action will take you to the rehearsal page.

-### To add a student to a rehearsal
+### To add/remove a student to a rehearsal
-Select the 'Rehearsals' tab.
+Select the 'Rehearsals' tab.\
-Select a rehearsal from the list by clicking the associated event's name.
+Select a rehearsal from the list by clicking the associated event's name.\
-Note: This list is also accessible from a student's page by clicking 'Add New Rehearsal' under the 'Rehearsals' tab.
+Note: This list is also accessible from a student's page by clicking 'Add New Rehearsal' under the 'Rehearsals' tab.\
-The rehearsal page lists all the students associated with the account.
-Toggle the Yes/No button under the 'Attending' column in the row of the student being added.
+The rehearsal page lists all the students associated with the account.\ Toggle the Yes/No button under the 'Attending' column in the row of the student being added.

 ## Contributing